Blog

 • Fear of making mistakes

-8. Traumatic Experiences
+8. Traumatic situations

-• Witnessing or experiencing violence
+• Witnessing or being a victim of violence

-• Natural disasters or accidents
+• Natural disasters or accident

-• Teach relaxation techniques (deep breathing, mindfulness)
+• Teach them techniques to relax (deep breathing, mindfulness)

 Signs of Anxiety & Stress in Kids